pierrebaudot/infotopopy/docs/basic_methods.rst

 The first example of dataset application we will present is the `iris dataset <https://en.wikipedia.org/wiki/Iris_flower_data_set>`__.
-It is a very small dataset composed of 4 Random-Variables or dimensions that quantify various petals and sepals observable of 3 different species of Iris flowers, like petal length, for 150 flowers or points (50 for each species).
+It is a very small dataset composed of 4 Random-Variables or dimensions that quantify various petals and sepals observables of 3 different species of Iris flowers, like petal length, for 150 flowers or points (50 for each species).
 In the context of Infotopo it means that dimension_tot = 4
 and sample_size = 150 (we consider all the points), and as the dimension